7 Promotion Ideas For Chocolate & Confectionery Brands

 Bean-to-bar production has become a powerful differentiator in the chocolate industry.
 This approach gives brands complete control over manufacturing, from growing and harvesting to the final product.

 Transparency builds trust.
-Consider creating QR codes on packaging that link to detailed information about your ethical and sustainable production standards.
+Consider creating QR codes on packaging that link to detailed information about your ethical production standards.

 Certification matters to conscious consumers.
 Highlight Fair Trade, Rainforest Alliance, or organic certifications in your marketing materials to validate your sustainability claims.